"Why donating to campaigns is a poor use of your limited resources"

 So, I my priorities for giving to protect our democracy are:

-4) State and local elections (particularly, where there are programs like NY's that magnify small-ish donations).
+3) State and local elections (particularly, where there are programs like NY's that magnify small-ish donations).

-7) Congressional and Senate races
+4) Congressional and Senate races

-11) Even worse is donations in the last month of the campaign.
-Desperate as you will feel in October to do one more thing to push someone over the top, and as many emails, calls, texts, and other appeals to give one more dollar to get so-and-so the votes they need, it is unclear that the last dollar will even have ANY positive impact.
+Desperate as we will feel in October to do one more thing to push someone over the top, and as many emails, calls, texts, and other appeals to give one more dollar to get so-and-so the votes they need, it is unclear that the last dollar will even have ANY positive impact.
 It is possible for campaigns to have TOO MUCH money so they spend their resources alienating voters.
 There may be an election that is on a knife-edge, but it probably won't be the one you give your money to.

 P.S.
 The organizations on this list are much LESS LIKELY to be filling your email and text streams with fundraising appeals.
 They generally spend much less of their limited resources bugging potential donors.